chadananda/prompter/README.md

 ### HTML5 Text Prompter for Audio Recording

-## Overview

-This is a simple HTML5/Javascript web app which provides a scrolling HTML document viewer with embedded recording and playback tools for each HTML block.
+Prompter is a simple HTML5/Javascript web app which provides a scrolling HTML document viewer with embedded recording and playback tools for each HTML block.
 (Div, Paragraph or H#)

 ## Details